 The program has three specific aims:

-The program co-leaders Heinz-Josef Lenz, MD and Fumito Ito, MD, PhD have complementary recognized expertise in cancer genomics, drug target discovery, drug development, and translational research and clinical trials.
+The program leader Fumito Ito, MD, PhD is a nationally recognized surgical oncologist and cancer researcher who has a significant clinical interest in melanoma, sarcoma, and breast cancer.
 The program’s 61 members come from five schools and 18 departments.
 In recent years, members of the TACS program have made significant advances in novel therapeutic approaches including the development of lead compounds targeting Artemis in leukemia through the NCI Experimental Therapeutics (NExT) program and the identification of a novel immunological mechanism of action of EphrinB4/EphB2 therapies towards novel combination treatments for cancer.
 TACS members continue to lead in NCI-funded clinical trials mechanisms through the Experimental Therapeutics Clinical Trials Network (ETCTN) and National Clinical Trials Network (NCTN) consortia for adult and pediatric patients, with awarded grants such as UM1 (adult ECTCN), UG1 (adult NCTN), NCTN (Pediatric), Pediatric Early Phase Clinical Trials Network (PEP-CTN) (Pediatric), NCI Community Oncology Research Program (NCORP-Pediatric), and a New Approaches to Neuroblastoma Therapy (NANT) Consortium (Pediatric).
 The TACS program is addressing cancer needs in our catchment area through high impact research projects in cancer disparities and through drug development and innovative trials targeting major cancer burdens in our catchment area of Los Angeles County.